PyRope-E-Assessment/pyrope/docs/quickstart.rst

 ===============

 For simplicity, let us start with a static exercise that has single input field with a fixed answer.
 Copy the following code into a Notebook cell and execute it by pressing ``Shift+Enter``.

 .. code:: python

-    class FourtyTwo(pyrope.Exercise):
+    class FortyTwo(pyrope.Exercise):

         def problem(self):
             return pyrope.Problem('''